 This check-box allows to reverse the direction of the profile.
-The original direction of the two profiles derives from the direction of the road itself (calculated from the 2D elements - polylines or fills - used to generate it).
+The original direction of the two profiles derives

 These controls allow users to manage the orientation of the road as you wish.
 Finally, the last pop-up menu allows users to choose the layer for the longitudinal section.